 Commonly Used Excel Formulas

-Following are the examples of some commonly used Excel formulas
+Following are some of the commonly used Excel formulas.

 Find Rows containing Duplicate values

 Count a Specific Letter in a data range